starwolves/space/README.md

 A multi-threaded sci-fi community game server written in Rust with the Bevy ECS game engine.
 Made to exclusively communicate with a moddable client with the Godot engine.
+This game server is designed to work and scale well on modern processors that have multiple CPU cores.

 ### Features
 * Parallelized ECS (Entity Component System) architecture.
-* Support for high player & entity counts throughout matches.
+* High player & entity counts support for matches.
-* Support map sizes up to 1km by 1km with 100k+ dynamic ship cells that make up the map.
+* Server-side moddable map support with sizes up to 1km by 1km with 100k+ dynamic ship cells that make up the map.
+* Server-side moddable inventory support.
 * Server-side console commands, including admin RCON commands to spawn in entities and the like.
-* Built with the Rust based [Rapier 3D Physics engine](https://rapier.rs/).
+* Built with the parallel [Rapier 3D Physics engine](https://rapier.rs/).
 * Interpolation throttling on a per client basis to meet bandwidth usage quotas.
 * Entity and netcode are expandable and dynamic to be able to interact with per server custom content for the clients.
 * Fearless resource access across multiple threads.